voxpupuli/puppet-cassandra/REFERENCE.md

 ##### <a name="-cassandra--schema--keyspace--ensure"></a>`ensure`

-Data type: `present|absent`
+Data type: `Enum['present', 'absent']`

-Create or drop the keyspace.
+Ensure the index is created or dropped.

 Default value: `present`

 ##### <a name="-cassandra--schema--keyspace--durable_writes"></a>`durable_writes`

-Data type: `boolean`
+Data type: `Boolean`

 When set to false, data written to the keyspace bypasses the commit log.
 Be careful using this option because you risk losing data.
 Set this attribute to false on a keyspace using the SimpleStrategy.

 Default value: `true`

 ##### <a name="-cassandra--schema--keyspace--keyspace_name"></a>`keyspace_name`

-Data type: `string`
+Data type: `String[1]`

 The name of the keyspace to be created.